-A WARNING

-Metal creep between the wheel rim nuts will cause rim to loosen and cou in a wheel coming off, leading to c serious injury. ld result
+Metal creep between the wheel rim and lug nuts will cause rim to loosen and could result in a wheel coming off, leading to death or serious injury.

 Tighten lug nuts before each tow.

 The proper tightness (torque) for lug nuts is listed at page 77 in the "Inspection and Service Instructions" chapter of this manual.
 Use a torque wrench to tighten the lug nuts.
 If you do not have a torque wrench, use a lug wrench (from your tow vehicle) and tighten the nuts as much as you can.
 Then have a service garage or trailer dealer tighten the lug nuts to the proper torque.